troydiaz/Streetview-panorama-scraping/README.md

 .\venv\Scripts\python.exe -m pip install --upgrade pip .\venv\Scripts\python.exe -m pip install -r requirements.txt
 ```
 3. Change csv_points to the name of the csv you saved from prereqs in `config.yaml`.
+Update `search_radius_m` to be the desired search radius in meters.
 4. Run the pipeline.
 Below is a dry run, downloads panoid info → filters year → downloads → projects → deletes panos

 ```